German Food & German Recipes

-German recipes aren't normally put into the category of being quick and easy to make.
+German food isn't normally put into the category of being quick and easy to make.
 That, however, is about to change!
+You'll find Oma's German recipes are actually easy to make.
+And ... so yummy!

 Many of the German traditional cooking and baking recipes require many hours and ingredients not commonly found outside of Germany.
 That's where this Oma needed to make changes.
-Take a look at my quick hack for making Apple Strudel ...
+Take a look at my quick hack for making Beef Rouladen ... a simplified version with the same great tasting gravy!

 Now you can WOW your family and friends with tantalizing and delicious German food.
 Food that is both easy AND quick to make AND delicious AND so traditionally German!